Healthcare research and forensic analytics

 Pre-signing structural review.
 When counsel or a counterparty is finalizing an ASC, MSO, joint-venture, or value-based arrangement, I read the documents against the operational reality they produce, locating the specific points at which the reserved powers, compensation, exit, and cash-flow terms depart from what the agreement represents.
 The review is delivered before signature, while the terms can still change.

 Independent analysis in disputes.
 When an arrangement is contested, and the question turns on whether control was real or merely papered, I provide independent structural analysis of the substance-over-form record for counsel, separate from the litigation and without a position in its outcome.
+Because the method is published and documented, the basis for each finding — what the record shows, and what is inferred from it — is set out to be examined rather than taken on the analyst’s word.

 Standing structural research.
 When an institution needs to follow a sector rather than a single transaction, I provide retained structural research on consolidation arrangements and the enforcement landscape, including bespoke analysis of specific platforms or sub-sectors as questions arise.